dwani-ai/indic-translate-server/README.md

 We welcome contributions!
 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.

+Also you can join the [discord group](https://discord.gg/WZMCerEZ2P) to collaborate

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.